Ae Dil Hai Mushkil: Development

-Ae Dil Hai Mushkil was officially announced in November 2014.
-Writer-director Karan Johar, who had last directed Student of the Year (2012), revealed that he had been developing a separate story for over a year when, during a visit to New York City, the idea for Ae Dil Hai Mushkil came to him.
-The film, titled after a song from the 1956 film C.I.D., was written in 30 days.
-Upon returning to India, Johar approached the lead actors, all of whom signed on immediately.
+Ae Dil Hai Mushkil was first announced in November 2014.
+At the time, writer-director Karan Johar, who had previously helmed Student of the Year (2012), said that for the past year and a half, he had been developing a story that he needed to work on for several months.
+However, while he was in New York, the idea for Ae Dil Hai Mushkil (named after a song from the 1956 film C.I.D. starring Dev Anand, Shakila and Waheeda Rehman) came to him and he wrote the screenplay in 30 days.
+When he came back to India, he spoke to the three lead actors and they all signed on immediately.